ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/about.md

 ## Education

-**2020.09 - 2025.06  College of Electrical Engineering, Zhejiang University, China** (Took a year off for neurosurgery)
+**2020.09 - 2025.06  College of Electrical Engineering, Zhejiang University, China** (Took a year off for a tumor surgery)

 **Major: Electrical Engineering & Automation (Bachelor in Engineering)**